Use 2-3 times daily for up to ten days.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
 The leaflet will give you more information about the preparation prescribed for you.

 - Wash your hands before you use the cream or ointment.
 Use a cotton wool pad to apply a small amount to the infected area.
 It may sting a little when you first apply it, but this should soon pass.
 You can use a sticking plaster or dressing to protect the treated area if needed.
-You should use mupirocin three times a day unless your doctor has told you otherwise.
+You should use mupirocin two or three times a day unless your doctor has told you otherwise.
 Do not use it for longer than ten days.

 - For mupirocin to work properly it should be applied regularly.
 If you forget to use it at your usual time, apply it as soon as you remember and then go on as before.